Have you ever tried growing broccoli only to be disappointed by small heads, black rotted spots, yellow fruit and leaves, or worse…worms? Eww!

 Foul smelling black spots on the leaves and stems also indicate a fungal infection.There is no treatment for these fungal diseases so destroy infected plants and avoid planting in the same location for the next two years.

-Watching your weather, try to let your broccoli go through some cold snaps or even a frost.
+Watching your weather, try to let your broccoli grow through some cold snaps or even a frost.
 And definitely get it in the kitchen before the weather gets too warm.
+If nothing else, remember this about broccoli: heat and drought will make your broccoli turn bitter and tough.

 The third trick to growing great broccoli is to harvest and eat it at the right time.